keplerlab/neuralCreativityServer/README.md

 Check INSTALL.md for installation instructions

 ### LICENCE
+This SapientNitro keplerlab project uses the MIT licenses for code.
+LICENCE.md for details

-This software uses BSD licence OPENCV and Caffe libarary This software invokes QT for socket communications (LGPL)
+This software uses BSD licence OPENCV and Caffe libarary

+This software links to QT library for socket communications (LGPL)

 ### Attributes
-Deep convolutional neural network Architecture based on <i>"Yu, Qian, et al. "Sketch-a-net that beats humans."
+This software uses deep convolutional neural network Architecture based on <i>"Yu, Qian, et al. "Sketch-a-net that beats humans."
 Proceedings of the British Machine Vision Conference (BMVC).
 2015."</i>